progmaticltd/homebox/docs/features.md

 you prefer to install security updates yourself, you can disable this behaviour in your system.yml file.

 Only the security updates are installed, new packages versions still need to be installed manually.

-## Monitoring

-Work in progress to use Prometheus and XMPP alerts.

 ## High profiles for SSL / HTTPS